WASasquatch/was-node-suite-comfyui/README.md

   - Restart ComfyUI
   - Select a style with the `Prompt Styles Node`.
     - The first ASCII output is your positive prompt, and the second ASCII output is your negative prompt.

+You can set `webui_styles_persistent_update` to `true` to update the WAS Node Suite styles from WebUI every start of ComfyUI

 # Recommended Installation:
 If you're running on Linux, or non-admin account on windows you'll want to ensure `/ComfyUI/custom_nodes`, `was-node-suite-comfyui`, and `WAS_Node_Suite.py` has write permissions.